 This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids.
-Do not attempt to pump liquids for which the pump has not been approved, or which may damage the pump or endanger personnel as a result of pump failure.
+Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure.

 Death or serious personal injury and damage to the pump or components can occur if proper lifting procedures are not observed.
 Make certain that hoists, chains, slings or cables are in good working condition and of sufficient capacity and that they are positioned so that loads will be balanced and the pump or components will not be damaged when lifting.
 Suction and discharge hoses and piping must be removed from the pump before lifting.
 Lift the pump or component only as high as necessary and keep personnel away from suspended objects.